conf-parsimonyandlearning/cpal-website/speakers.md

 ---
 layout: page
-title: Invited Speakers
+title: Keynote Speakers
-description: Details of invited speakers at the conference
+description: Details of keynote speakers at the conference
 nav_order: 3
 ---